papimenon/docs/docs/pages/data_model.md

 The data model schema defines a set of standards for AI agent content representation that aims to:

 - Define common data structure to facilitate content standardisation, validation, and interoperability
-- Ensure unique agent identification to address content identity and consumption
+- Ensure unique agent identification to address content discovery and consumption
-- Provide extension capabilities to enable support of additional features like security and categorisation
+- Provide extension capabilities to enable third-party features
-- Expose common interfaces for content management and discovery to enable implementation of custom services

 ## Schema